-Perhaps, one of the best changes I’ve seen lately is the new walkway to Magic Kingdom.
-Formerly, the only option for walking to Magic Kingdom was to and from Disney’s Contemporary (review).
+This new walkway is one of the most positive additions to the Walt Disney World Resort that I’ve seen in a while.
+Formerly, the only option for walking to Magic Kingdom was to and from Disney’s Contemporary.
+The Contemporary sits on the opposite side of the theme park.

 However, with this newer path, guests can enjoy a stroll from Grand Floridian to Magic Kingdom.
 This review will cover all the details on how you can access the walkway that wraps around Seven Seas Lagoon between Magic Kingdom and Grand Floridian.